DESIGN. FASHION. About A Beautiful Mess. Welcome to A Beautiful Mess!

 “Our inspiration was definitely nature and our love of hiking”, explained the bride.
 “We chose Gros Morne National Park in the beautiful province of Newfoundland and Labrador known for its mountainous terrain and unbelievable views.
 Things I want to remember – James Wallace Harris.
 Black Girl in Maine.
 Bliss.
 Born This Way: Telling Childhood Photos from Gay and Lesbian Adults -...
 Over at the blog Born This Way a proud gay Angeleno, identified only as Paul V., publishes childhood photos and stories from gay and lesbian adults.

 Many times, and my answer is always pizza.
 When you add pretty much any topping to dough, tomato sauce and cheese I feel like you really can’t go wrong.
-I wanted to do something a little different with this pizza, but nothing too crazy because I knew I was cooking for the fam & they aren’t too big on adventurous eats (no blue cheese or honey drizzle here).
 Empire of Scrounge.
 With the number of people in need these days and the winter coming on, I've been especially on the lookout lately for warm clothes, blankets and the like--and so I'm pleased by the haul from my last three scrounge rides (Saturday, Sunday, and today--Tuesday).

 Understanding Society.
 You look fabulous my dear!
 Your Trash Goes Here.
 Where the weird has a name and refuses to be called Betty… Vlog 4.0 [a blog about vogs] A common scenario witnessed this week in classes with media students.
 They add stuff to a new project in Korsakow, add keywords, do lots of building, and then go to save their project.
 The program doesn’t like that.
 I’ve written an explanation for them that most (the majority) won’t read, let alone understand.